jjh8326/OpenTweet/README.md

 =========

 Known issues:
+- UDPATE: The below issue has appeared to have gone away.
+I believe this happened when I upgraded to Big Sur and got on the latest version of XCode.
+Before that I was on a older version and the warning may have been a bug, leaving this known isuse here just in case.
-- There is a warning in Main.storyboard, if you reset the frames on the TimeLineViewController the warnings go away but some of the content goes off screen.
-Doing this will not break the autolayout but I am leaving it as is for visiblity, for now.
+    There is a warning in Main.storyboard, if you reset the frames on the TimeLineViewController the warnings go away but some of the content goes off screen.
+Doing this will not break the autolayout but I am leaving it as is for visiblity.
 - There are no unit tests, this needs to change, this code needs unit tests for the date code and other parts, this project should achieve maximum code coverage
-- Need to fix all warnings (except the one noted above)

 Notes:
 - I do not squash commits, I can if required to, it's just not something that I typically do.